ofirsharony/ofirsharony.github.io/about.md

 > _Posts are done when you say they are.
 They're done when you stop writing, which doesn't require the perfect insight or conclusion_

 I've been thinking about this for years, and never got over the hump.
-I was always writing sporadically, and some of my posts reached audiences I never expected, opening doors to new opportunities.
+I was always writing sporadically, and some of my posts reached audiences I never imagined, opening doors to new opportunities.
 But a blog for small thoughts and insights? that's something I never had.
 Let's see if it sticks.

-Thanks for reading!

 ## About Me